josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 coverImage: fwiw.svg
 coverWidth: 1920
 coverHeight: 1080
-excerpt: "A collection of things I've learned over my decade in the industry, on how and where to look for jobs, applying, interviewing, and talking salary."
+excerpt: "A collection of things I've learned over my decade in the industry, on how and where to look for jobs, applying, interviewing, and all those fun things.
+For whatever it's worth."

 ---